self-sasi/SarthakSingh.github.io/README.md

 ## License

-This portfolio website is licensed under the [All Rights Reserved](LICENSE.md).
+This portfolio website is protected under "All Rights Reserved."

+All rights are reserved, and no permission is granted for use, modification, or distribution of the software, its associated files, or any content present on the website.

 ---